 Where periods of study abroad are undertaken which are not an integral part of the programme, eg where a student voluntarily undertakes such activity in addition to the requirements of his/ her programme, no assessment of that activity will be made and no account of it will be taken when final assessments/degree classifications are made.
-If, however, the student has negotiated, on an exceptional basis, that the work undertaken is regarded as equivalent to, and a replacement for, part of the programme, then the assessments/ degree classification.
+If, however, the student has negotiated, on an exceptional basis, that the work undertaken is regarded as equivalent to, and a replacement for, part of the programme, then the assessments for that work will count towards the final assessment/ degree classification.